hboetes/sshd_blacklist/README.md

 ```
   journalctl -f -u sshd -u sshd_blacklist
 ```

-You can safely ignore messages like: `fatal: Timeout before authentication for ...`, most abusers send multiple requests at the same time, and they got blocked so they couldn't finish they attempts.
+You can safely ignore messages like: `fatal: Timeout before authentication for...`, most abusers send multiple requests at the same time, and they got blocked, so they couldn't finish their attempts.

 The firewall log output:
 ```